prismz/website/articles/src/mediaechochamber.md

 to yours.
 This does not mean tolerate ad hominem.
 Your goal should be intellectual discourse with those who may hold beliefs different to yours.

-I am an Anarchist, and yet I am in many Marxist-Leninist, Capitalist, Conservative, and Liberal communities.
+I am a Trotskyist, and yet I am in many Marxist-Leninist, Capitalist, Conservative, and Liberal communities.

 I am an atheist, and I still participate in religious discourse from time to time.
-I am currently reading the Bible and the Quran.
+I am currently reading the Bible and the Quran (you don't have to read these books to be an atheist).
+My point here is that you shouldn't be an atheist just because you've been told to be one.

 I check on the communities of programming languages and projects that I rarely use.